kercre123/wire-prod-pod/README.md

 	-	Raspberry Pi 4
 	-	Any device running Linux
 	-	Modern desktop running Windows 10 or 11
--   A production Vector 1.0 that has already been setup like normal (no subscription required, he should just be active)
+-   A production Vector 1.0
 	-	Vector 2.0 is not supported yet
 -   A computer with Google Chrome (or the new Microsoft Edge) and Bluetooth
 	-	If you are using Linux, go to [chrome://flags](chrome://flags) and enable `Experimental web platform features`, then relaunch Chrome